BlitheFenics/Streaming-Data/README.md

-# Make a randomly generated party, name the party and save it
+# Make a randomly generated party, name the party and save it.